PostHog/handbook/docs/handbook/strategy.md

 * (maybe) create brand guidelines and ensure consistency
 * Misc design of emails, blog posts
 * Might report to James

+*note*: We're _not_ going to hire customer support people.
+The best possible support we can give, while maximising for learning, is by having engineers do the support.
+It's much better for an engineer to get a bug report -> put a fix live in an hour, rather than having a customer support person 'escalating' a bug and waiting days for a fix.
+[See discussion.](https://github.com/PostHog/handbook/pull/39#discussion_r415375372)